dappros/ethora/README.md

 Coding experience is optional.
 Javascript / Typescript / React coding experience will be useful to make advanced modifications or build your own functionalities.

 ---
+### 📣 Project update - 3rd September 2024 📣

+Finally we are updating our web version design.
+Enjoy the new login / sign on screens and new look of the Admin dashboard.
+The whole look of the web version is being updated too.
+Follow the updates in our forum: https://forum.ethora.com/forum/16-updates-and-announcements/

+---
 ### 📣 Project update - 5th July 2024 📣

 An alpha version of Ethora Chat Component has been released.